-- A. As a (landowner, logger, consulting forester, or purchasing mill), you must: - 1.
-Obtain an HRA from the State before cutting any timber.
+A. As a (landowner, logger, consulting forester, or purchasing mill), you must:

+1. Obtain an HRA from the State before cutting any timber.

-Applications can be found at: https://hra.nlm.nih.gov/hra.nlm.ni - 2.
-Ensure all purchasers have a copy of the HRA prior to delivering logs or other products. - 3.
+Applications can be found at: NEW2019HRAApplicationFillableDS120.pdf (mt.gov)

+- 2. Ensure all purchasers have a copy of the HRA prior to delivering logs or other products. - 3.
 Treat the slash and other hazards as prescribed in the Agreement. - 4.
-Comply with other terms of the Agreement.
+Comply with other terms of the Agreement-includes bond and fee withholding for purchasers.